 You never expect to need more than routine prenatal care when you are pregnant; however, it's important to choose to deliver at a hospital that specializes in high-risk care for you and your baby — just in case.

-A leader in quality high-risk pregnancy care, Texas Health Fort Worth is one of only two hospitals in Texas participating in a major safety initiative to change how U.S. hospitals treat high-risk pregnancies.
+Texas Health Fort Worth is one of only two hospitals in Texas participating in a major safety initiative to change how U.S. hospitals treat high-risk pregnancies.
 Texas Health Fort Worth is among 16 of the country's leading hospitals working to redefine perinatal care and eliminate preventable birth injuries through the Premier Perinatal Safety Initiative.